sdvgallardo/multi-val-dict/README.md

 A multi-value dictionary

 This is a command line program written in Python.
 It stores a multi-value dictionary in memory.
 All keys and members are strings.
+It can treat inputs "in quotes" as one string.

+### Commands
 It supports the following commands:

 - KEYS, MEMBERS, ADD, REMOVE, REMOVEALL, CLEAR, KEYEXISTS, MEMBEREXISTS, ALLMEMBERS, and ITEMS